Meet the Governors

 I’m Celeste Pettifer.
-I’m a Parent Governor at Wild Bank.
+Vice-chair at Wild Bank.
 I’ve always loved working with children, helping them achieve their best educationally, socially and emotionally.
 I almost trained to be a teacher but life took me down a different path.
 Being a Governor is a great way for me to be involved in school and I can fit it around my work.
 I gain skills as a Governor which are useful in my career and I am able to transfer knowledge from my work role to my work as a Governor.

 I’m Graham Handley and I joined Wild Bank Governors in 2017 after moving to Stalybridge in 2016 when my wife, Emma, took on the role of Vicar at St Paul’s Church.
 Wild Bank school plays an important role in the life of our local community, and being a Governor provides an opportunity to support the school in delivering its vision.
 I’ve worked in education related roles for over 20 years, initially as a secondary school teacher, and latterly working in the Policy and Strategy team for Bolton Council.
 In addition to attending Governing Board meetings, I also attend the Curriculum and Standards Committee, and the Finance and Personnel Committee.